So, this is it. The very last Maine Walkabout.

 Learning to tend bar.
 I picked up a little side job last fall, and found it more difficult to get good at than what I’ve built my professional career around.
 But the service industry here is so different to Australia’s, and I’m grateful for not only the new skill set but the perspective from the other side of the bar.
 And on THAT note …

 The road less traveled.
-Every time I visited some new place in Maine, be it a brewery in Skowhegan not long after I arrived, or a veritable mansion of a ski lodge at Sunday River with The Girlfriend back in October, it always felt like I was seeing a part of the United States that many, if not the majority of, Australians will never see.
+Every time I visited some new place in Maine, be it a brewery in Skowhegan not long after I arrived, or a veritable mansion of a ski lodge at Sunday River back in October, it always felt like I was seeing a part of the United States that many, if not the majority of, Australians will never see.
 It’s easy for travelers to hit the big tourist spots like New York City or Las Vegas or Los Angeles, but that doesn’t paint the whole picture of what this country is all about.
 I’ve been privileged to get to see it with my own eyes.

 The inspiration.
 About 18 months ago, I had delusions of grandeur about cobbling together a book documenting my first 12 months as an Aussie immigrant.
 The wheels have all but fallen off that project, but at last count (sometime in November 2014) I’d churned out well over 100,000 words.
 Maine has given me endless cause for written reflection and introspection, and I’ve had a lot of fun with it.